flipperdevices/flipperzero-firmware/ReadMe.md

-# Flipper Application Files (FAPs) for [Unleashed](https://github.com/DarkFlippers/unleashed-firmware) with API v8.x
+# Flipper Application Files (FAPs) for [Unleashed](https://github.com/DarkFlippers/unleashed-firmware) and [OFW](https://github.com/flipperdevices/flipperzero-firmware) with API v10.x
-## Also apps from pack should be compatible with OFW with API v8.x (dev branch)
+## Apps from this pack should be compatible with OFW with API v10.x (release 0.73.1, or dev branch)

 ## [Download all files by using this link, and copy them onto your microSD](https://download-directory.github.io/?url=https://github.com/xMasterX/unleashed-extra-pack/tree/main/apps) (does not include [bundled apps](https://github.com/DarkFlippers/unleashed-firmware#community-apps-included))